Sunglasses Lens Coatings and Treatments: Expert Guide

 Recommendation: The Ray-Ban Predator 2 comes with an excellent scratch-resistant coating.
 They’re an investment, but they’ll last you years.

-Here’s what polarization does for you:
+Here’s what polarized lenses actually do for you:

-- Enhances contrast and clarity
+Boost contrast and overall clarity

 Learn More: Polarized vs. Non-Polarized Sunglasses: Which Is Right for You?